datopian/playbook/style-guide/code-review/README.md

 7. When the reviewer indicates that the pull request is ready to merge, you may merge into `master`.
 It is *recommended* that the developer merge her own branch into master, due to the cross-project review process (the developer can decide the best time to merge, after the review has approved the merge).
 8. **If** your branch was a branch on the main repository (usually `origin`), then you must also remove your branch to reduce clutter.

-### Reviewing code in a pull request
+## Reviewing code in a pull request

 Reviewing someone else's code should follow the following steps:

-1. Respond to a request for a code review immediately.
+1. Respond to a request for a code review promptly.
 Indicate when you can do it ("now", "in the next hour", and so on).
 2. Review the pull request, using inline commenting for specific issues.
 3. If you are satisfied with the pull request (without any questions, or after your questions have been answered), then explicitly state that the pull request is ready to be merged as a comment on the pull request.

-### A simple checklist for reviewers
+## A simple checklist for reviewers

 Remember that the primary reason for doing code reviews at Datopian is to distribute knowledge across our team.
 This does mean identifying areas the code could be improved and asking useful questions, but it does not mean you go too deeply on issues that are clearly subjective.